agneevX/home-assistant/README.md

 ## Notes

+* Screenshots may not be up-to-date.
 * Entities beginning with `int` are "internal" entities that are used inside templates.
-* Shutting down/Rebooting X200M involves Assistant Computer Control that runs on the laptop.
+* Shutting down/Rebooting X200M involves a program called `Assistant Computer Control` that runs on the laptop.
-  The cURL request calls a IFTTT webhook which in turn writes a specific word in a file inside OneDrive that the software is able to recognize and perform actions.
+  The cURL request calls a IFTTT webhook which in turn writes a specific word in a file inside OneDrive that the software is able to recognize and perform actions accordingly.
-* Screenshots or snippet code may not be up-to-date
 * The header that is used for separating cards is from the theme, [soft-ui](https://github.com/N-l1/lovelace-soft-ui).

 ***

 ## Special thanks

-* to all the authors above,
+* to all authors above,
 * and all the very helpful folks over at the HA Discord.